ucsb-cs16/w20/backup_lab/lab02.md

 When you think you have a correct implementation, try submitting to the gradescope system.
 You can submit just your starT.cpp program to see how far along you've gotten.

-Note that this will show failures for <code>starC.cpp</code> and <code>starZ.cpp</code>, which are files that you'll be working on at a later step.
+Note that this will show failures for <code>starC.cpp</code> and <code>starN.cpp</code>, which are files that you'll be working on at a later step.

 You could also just submit the "stubs" for those&mdash;though those will fail some or all of the tests.

 Either way, for now, concentrate only on the test failures that pertain to starT.cpp and try to address any problems you encounter.
-If you fix these NOW before moving on to starC.cpp and/or starZ.cpp, you will likely have better success, because what you learn from fixing your mistakes will help you get those other parts solved more quickly and easily.
+If you fix these NOW before moving on to starC.cpp and/or starN.cpp, you will likely have better success, because what you learn from fixing your mistakes will help you get those other parts solved more quickly and easily.

 Some rules to keep in mind for the starT function: